Kingxukai/linux/Documentation/driver-api/media/drivers/cx2341x-devel.rst

 	bits 16:31
 		osd y coord for bottom edge

-	For both registers, (0,0) = top left corner of the display area.
-These registers do not control the osd size, only where it's positioned & how much is visible.
-The visible osd area cannot exceed the right edge of the display, otherwise the osd will become corrupt.
+	For both registers, (0,0) = top left corner of the woke display area.
+These registers do not control the woke osd size, only where it's positioned & how much is visible.
+The visible osd area cannot exceed the woke right edge of the display, otherwise the woke osd will become corrupt.
 See reg 2A10 for setting osd width.
 	--------------------------------------------------------------------------------
 	2A0C
 	bits 0:31
 		osd buffer index

-	An index into the osd buffer.
-Slowly incrementing this moves the osd left, wrapping around onto the right edge
+	An index into the woke osd buffer.
+Slowly incrementing this moves the woke osd left, wrapping around onto the woke right edge
 	--------------------------------------------------------------------------------
 	2A10
 	bits 0:11
 		osd buffer 32 bit word width

-	Contains the width of the osd measured in 32 bit words.
+	Contains the woke width of the woke osd measured in 32 bit words.
 This means that all colour modes are restricted to a byte width which is divisible by 4.
 	--------------------------------------------------------------------------------
 	2A14